This month’s masterpieces from Hadrian’s Villa are eight marble statues depicting seated muses.

 In about 1670, the statues were acquired by Queen Cristina of Sweden (1626-1689) and exhibited in her palace in Rome.
 They were later acquired by Philip V of Spain (1683-1746) and reached the Royal Palace of La Granja de San Ildefonso (Segovia) in 1725.

-The muses were heavily restored by the Italian sculptor Ercole Ferrata (1610-1686) who gave them new attributes in accordance with the identification they were given at the time.
+The Italian sculptor Ercole Ferrata (1610-1686) heavily restored the muses, who gave them new attributes in accordance with the identification they were given at the time.
 Only Terpsichore, the muse of dancing and choral song, was correctly identified.
 Due to their lack of original attributes, the exact names of the other muses cannot be identified.
-They are now on display with their Baroque era names.
+They are now on display with their Baroque-era names.